 (b) Describe the system used for controlling and monitoring imports of SBT.
 This should include details of: i.
-Rules for designated ports for import of SBT:-
+Rules for designated ports for import of SBT:- ii.
+Inspections required for import of SBT (including % coverage):- iii.
+Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):-

-SBT product can be landed in any Australian port by Australian fishing boats but must be landed to a registered fish receiver.
-Foreign fishing boats wishing to enter an Australian port must have a port permit issued by AFMA however landing of fish and fish products is prohibited unless written approval is given by the Australian Government Minister for Agriculture (under Section 103 of the FM Act).
+SBT product can be landed in any Australian port by Australian fishing boats.
+Foreign fishing boats wishing to enter an Australian port must have a port permit issued by AFMA however landing of fish and fish products is prohibited unless written approval is given by the Australian Government Minister for Agriculture, Fisheries and Forestry (under Section 103 of the FM Act).